tillyshan/Car_Price_Prediction/README.md

 - Matplotlib
 - Scikit-learn
 - Statmodels
+- Flask
+- Postman

+**Other Languages:**
+- HTML
+- CSS
+- Java Script

 **Key Steps:**
+ here is the quick summary:

 1. **Understand The Data:** Begin by understanding the dataset, including the features, target variable, and the nature of the data.
 2. **Data Cleaning:** Performed data cleaning to handle inconsistent data.
 3. **Handling Missing Values:** There is no any Missing Values in this Data Set